Anthony Birch: Recognition

-Birch was president of the Political Studies Association from 1972-1975 and vice-president of the International Political Science Association from 1973-1976.
+Birch was president of the Political Studies Association from 1972 to 1975 and vice-president of the International Political Science Association from 1973 to 1976.
 He was elected a fellow of the Royal Society of Canada in 1988, and was the recipient of the prestigious Sir Isaiah Berlin award for Lifetime Contribution to Political Studies from the Political Studies Association in 2002.

-Birch died in Victoria on December 13, 2014 at the age of 90.
+Birch died in Victoria on 13 December 2014, at the age of 90.
 On the day of his death, several former colleagues paid tribute to his work.
 Robert Benewick commented that: "Tony Birch's Representative and Responsible Government along with Samuel Beer's Modern British Politics were perhaps the most influential commentaries on British politics published in the 1960s.
 They challenged the more quantitative and behavioral approaches that were beginning to dominate political science".
 Lord Trevor Smith praised him as: "one of the most productive and innovative British political scientists in the past sixty years.
 Although widely read and respected, he never received the recognition that he merited.
 Invariably his publications were pioneering; he was a true lateral thinker".
 Wyn Grant described him as: "One of the pioneering figures in the establishment of an academic discipline of politics in Britain".